AdobeDocs/experience-manager-64.en/help/assets/managing-assets-touch-ui.md

    >
    >When you upload assets via FTP, the upload job options you set in Dynamic Media Classic (S7) take precedent over asset processing parameters set in AEM.

-1. In the lower-right corner of the Upload Job Options dialog box, click **Save**
+1. In the lower-right corner of the Upload Job Options dialog box, tap **Save**
-1. In the lower-right corner of the Upload page, click **Submit Upload**.
+1. In the lower-right corner of the Upload page, tap **Submit Upload**.

-   To view the progress of the upload, on the Global Navigation Bar, click **Jobs**.
+   To view the progress of the upload, on the Global Navigation Bar, tap **Jobs**.
 The Jobs page displays the progress of the upload.
-You can continue working in AEM and return to the Jobs page in Dynamic Media Classic (S7) at any time to review an in-progress job.
+You can continue working in AEM and return to the Jobs page in Dynamic Media Classic at any time to review an in-progress job.
-   To cancel an upload job in progress, tap/click Cancel next to the Duration time.
+   To cancel an upload job in progress, tap **Cancel** next to the Duration time.

 #### Upload Job Options {#upload-job-options}